-Sheldon House Clubhouse provides services to people with mental illness.
-At Sheldon House, we believe that all our members have something to contribute.
-Through the development of relationships, building of skills and having a place to feel needed and valued, our program helps individuals develop community, independence and personal growth.
+Sheldon House Clubhouse and Lakeside Clubhouse provide services to people with mental illness.
+At our clubhouses, we believe that all our members have something to contribute.
+Through the development of relationships, building of skills and having a place to feel needed and valued, our programs help individuals develop community, independence and personal growth.

-Sheldon House is a psychosocial rehabilitation program open to patients of Cherry Health and patients of other mental health case management programs, within the county community mental health provider system.
+Our clubhouse programs are a psychosocial rehabilitation program open to patients of Cherry Health and patients of other mental health case management programs, within the county community mental health provider system.
 Sheldon House is accredited by Clubhouse International and operates under its evidence-based proven standards.
-Our program offers members a safe place to develop purpose, responsibility, independence, skills and empowerment in their lives.
+Lakeside Clubhouse is actively seeking accreditation.
+Our programs offers members a safe place to develop purpose, responsibility, independence, skills and empowerment in their lives.

 If you would like more information, please contact us.

 201 Sheldon Blvd.
 SE, Grand Rapids, MI 49503